VivekPatel28/dose-calculator/README.md

 ## Features

 - **Fast-Lane Items:** Quickly calculate recommended doses for common medications like paracetamol and ibuprofen.
 Copy instructions with a single click.
-- **Advanced Calculator:** Enter dose in ml, convert to ideal body weight, and copy instructions.
+- **Advanced Calculator:** Enter dose in ml, convert to ideal body weight or convert the entered dose to the recommended dose for other provided medications, and copy instructions.
 - **Manual Calculator:** Calculate personalized dose based on patient's weight, recommended dose, and medication strength.
 - **Auto-Copy Option:** Streamline copying of dosage instructions.
 Enable "Auto-copy" for automatic copying when selecting Fast-Lane items.
 - **Auto-Minimize Feature:** Enhance efficiency by minimizing the application after copying instructions.